-Multiple threads can have shared data, as well as other shared resources.
-All of the vulnerabilities documented in ISO/IEC 24772-1 subclause 6.63 apply.
-To avoid them, concurrent access to such data or resources must be synchronized.
+To avoid the vulnerabilities, concurrent access to such data or resources must be synchronized.
 The following example shows a simple scenario where synchronization is required.

 '''

 database_value=0

 lock=threading.Lock()

 def update(x):... #Takes a finite amount of time and updates x